knpuniversity/symfony/knpu/extra-doctrine-collections/collection-allow-delete.md

 ## Missing Fields: The allow_delete Option

-But this is superficial: it delete anything from the database nor can we submit the form and expect something to magically delete this `GenusScientist`, *just* because we removed it from the form.
+But this is superficial: it didn't delete anything from the database nor can we submit the form and expect something to magically delete this `GenusScientist`, *just* because we removed it from the page.
 Or can we?

 Submit!
 Well, I guess not.
 Huge error from the database!